 How do you get incidental music?
 Here are the most common methods:

 - Hire a composer.
 While major production companies set aside a budget for a composer, this can seem more difficult for smaller artists.
-But companies like SoundCloud, Band Camp, and even Fiverr can give you access to a wide range of musical artists who offer their work for free, for credit, or for a low cost.
+But companies like SoundCloud, Band Camp, and even Fiverr can give you access to a wide range of musical artists who offer their work for free, for credit, or at a low cost.

 - Find royalty-free or Creative Commons music.
 Since the internet allows many artists to share their work, and several composers and musicians want to build audiences, you can search for music published under the Creative Commons license or as royalty-free music.

 Intellectual property law in the United States is designed to ensure artists are fairly compensated for their work, including musical compositions.
-Typically, a piece of music is considered published, and thus protected by intellectual property law, after it is recorded in some way — either through an audio recording or on sheet music.
+Typically, a piece of music is considered published and thus protected by intellectual property law after it is recorded in some way — either through an audio recording or on sheet music.